French rugby union system

 The major national club competition in France is the Top 14 (formerly, the Top 16).
 The Top 14 is played on a home and away basis between the top fourteen club sides in France.
-The second major competition in France is the Rugby Pro D2 competition.
+The second major competition in France is the Pro D2 competition.
 A relegation system exists between the two tiers of competition.
 Both competitions are operated by Ligue Nationale de Rugby (LNR).

+In 2021, the French Rugby Federation announced a reform of its amateur competitions, including the creation of Nationale 2.
+Three regional divisions, managed exclusively by the leagues, replaced the Honneur, Promotion d'Honneur, and Séries championships.

-Below the professional leagues are the Nationale, Nationale 2, Fédérale 1, Fédérale 2, Fédérale 3 and a number of lower leagues.
+Below the two professional leagues are the Nationale, Nationale 2, Fédérale 1, Fédérale 2, Fédérale 3, Régionale 1, Régionale 2, and Régionale 3.